There are different options to get around within the country, stated below:

 Ethiopia has one of the best airlines in Africa: Ethiopian Airlines, which is the only commercial airline that operates within the country (there are other private small charter companies, although they cannot offer competitive prices but tailored flights instead).
 EA serves more than 102 international destinations and 20 domestic flights.

-Ethiopia is well connected in terms of airports (specially in the north), as you can see in the graph below.
+Ethiopia is well connected in terms of airports (especially in the north), as you can see in the graph below.
 The main touristic towns can have up to 5 flights a day!
-But be aware that they have a radial network, which means that, in most cases you have to pass though Addis to fly to another town (unless passing by, which happens sometimes in norther routes).
+But be aware that they have a radial network, which means that, in most cases, you have to pass through Addis to fly to another town (unless passing by, which happens sometimes in northern routes).

 RENTING A CAR